die-welle/tiny-qiniu/README.md

 tinyQiniu.uploadBase64(base64String, { base64key }).then((resp) => console.log(resp.url));
 ```

+## Notes

+- It is recommended to setup a server to get `uptoken` for security.
+To setup a `uptoken` server, please checkout [/test/server](/test/server.js)
+- If you are looking for a react component, [tiny-qiniu-request](https://github.com/die-welle/tiny-qiniu-request) is a good helper

 ## Testing

 For more usage, please check the `./test` directory, or clone this repo and run `npm test` to start testing.